Building in the Caribbean: A Practical Guide to Climate, Materials, and Permits

 Why does concrete dominate Caribbean construction?

 Reinforced concrete is the default structural system in the Caribbean because it outperforms the alternatives under the region's specific conditions.
 It handles high wind loads, resists termites — a serious problem in tropical climates — and does not degrade in the humidity and salt air that would compromise timber-framed structures over time.
+Concrete masonry unit walls, concrete columns, and concrete roof slabs are standard practice in the USVI and across most of the Caribbean for these reasons.

 How does sloped terrain affect construction costs in the Caribbean?

-Sloped sites require more complex foundation systems — stepped footings, retaining walls, or both.
+Flat buildable land in the Caribbean is scarce.
+Most desirable residential sites are significantly sloped — often at gradients of 20–40% or steeper — and this has a direct and material impact on budget.
+Sloped sites require more complex foundation systems: stepped footings, retaining walls, or both.
 Cut-and-fill earthworks add cost and require their own permits.
-Drainage must be engineered carefully: water discharged onto a neighbouring property or a road creates both a legal and a practical problem.
+Site access for construction equipment and material delivery becomes a line item rather than an assumption.
 On steep sites, the cost differential between a flat-land build and a sloped-site build can reach 20–30% of total construction cost before a single wall goes up.

 What utilities can you rely on when building in the USVI?